theNewDynamic/oregonsadventurecoast.com/content/blog/experience-something-new-on-the-southern-oregon-coast-during-the-live-culture-coast.md

 ---
+_schema: default
+title: >-
-title: Experience something new on the Southern Oregon Coast during the Live Culture Coast
+  Experience something new on the Southern Oregon Coast during the Live Culture Coast
+draft: true
-date: 2019-10-02T04:00:00.000+00:00
+date: 2019-10-02T04:00:00Z
+description: >-
-description: Live Culture Coast, beginning October 18th, celebrates the wonders of Oregon's South Coast.
+  Live Culture Coast, beginning October 18th, celebrates the wonders of Oregon's South Coast.
 Residents and visitors can register for over 90 hand-on experiences focused on art and culture, food and farms, and people and places all along the Oregon Southern Coast.
-image: "/img/live-culture-logo-header.jpg"
+image: /img/live-culture-logo-header.jpg
 tags:
   - 7 Devils Brewery
   - Oregon's South Coast
   - Live Culture Coast
   - North Bend Lanes
   - Bayside Coffee
   - Coos Head Food Co-Op
-- " Stillwagon Distillery"
+  - ' Stillwagon Distillery'
   - Cape Arago State Park
   - yoga
   - hiking
   - culture
   - Umpqua River Lighthouse
   - South Slough Reserve
   - The Egyptian Theatre
   - The Biggest Little Farm
-old_categories: []
+categories:
+  - Arts & Culture
 seo:
   title: ''
   description: ''
   imgalt: ''
   image: ''
-aliases: []
-accordion_sections: []
 warning: true
-warning_copy: ''
-categories:
-- Arts & Culture

 ---
 The first-ever [Live Culture Coast](http://www.liveculturecoast.org), a unique and diverse celebration of culture, food, drink, nature, art, people, and places on Oregon's South Coast is happening in just over 2 weeks!
 This nine-day event, beginning October 18th and ending October 27th, celebrates the wonders of the 135 beautiful miles from Reedsport to Bookings.
 Residents and visitors can register for over 90 hand-on experiences focused on art and culture, food and farms, and people and places all along the Oregon Southern Coast.

 If you can only spend a few days at the festival, we’d love to have you here on Oregon's Adventure Coast from October 18-22 to experience our region in a completely new way.
 Event registration is available online and will fill up quickly, so plan early.
 We also [recommend booking accommodations now](https://www.oregonsadventurecoast.com/lodging/) if you have not already done so.

 Here's a summary of events happening in the towns of Coos Bay, North Bend and Charleston.
 [Please click here](https://www.liveculturecoast.org/new-events) for details and the full schedule.